circleci/circleci-docs/jekyll/_cci2/faq.md

 to run your build.
-When CircleCI experiences high demand, customer builds are placed in a run queue and are processed as machines become available.
+When CircleCI experiences high demand, customer builds are placed in a run queue and processed as machines become available.
 CircleCI attempts
 to minimize time spent in a run queue.